inikulin/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 `takeOnFails` *(optional)* | Boolean | Specifies if screenshots should be taken automatically whenever a test fails. | `false`

 The `screenshots` function must be called in order to enable TestCafe to take screenshots whenever the `screenshot` action is called from test code.
-If the `screenshots` function is not called, the `screenshot` action is ignored.

 The `takeOnFails` parameter handles a separate scenario of capturing the webpage.
 Set it to `true` to make TestCafe take a screenshot whenever a test fails.

+> Important!
+If the `screenshots` function is not called, TestCafe does not take screenshots.

 **Example**